PDE-based Group Equivariant Convolutional Neural Networks: Equivariance: Groups Homogeneous Spaces

 where $\mu_{\mathcal{G}}$ is the Riemannian measure induced by $\mathcal{G}$ and $\mu_H$ is a choice of Haar measure on $H$.
 Thereby (\ref{eq:PFmeasure}) boils down to Weil's integration formula:

 whenever $f$ is measurable.
 Since $H$ is compact we can indeed normalize the Haar measure $\mu_H$ so that $\mu_H(H)=1$. \end{remark} In general an exact analytic expression for the fundamental solution $K_{t}^{\alpha}$ requires complicated steerable filter operators \cite[Thm.
 1 \& 2]{duits2019fourier} and for that reason we contend ourselves with more easily computable approximations.
-For now let us construct our approximations and address their quality and the involved asymptotics later. \begin{remark} In the approximations we will make use of logaritmic map as the inverse of the exponential map in the Lie group.
+For now let us construct our approximations and address their quality and the involved asymptotics later. \begin{remark} In the approximations we will make use of logarithmic map as the inverse of the Lie group exponential map $\exp_G$.
 Locally, such inversion can always be done by the inverse function theorem.
-Globally, we need assumptions: we shall assume that the exponential map is surjective\footnote{For example the case if $G=\mathbb{R}^d$ and $G=SE(d)$ or if $G$ is a connected compact Lie group such as $G=SO(d)$} and that the Lie group is connected with a surjective exponential map that is a diffeomorphism between some $V \subset T_e(G)$ and $G$.
-Then we define the logarithmic map $\log_G :G \to V$ by $\textrm{exp}_G \circ \log_{G} = \textrm{id}_G$ and $ \log_{G} \circ \left.\textrm{exp}_G \right|_{V}=\textrm{id}_{V}$. \\ For the moment, for simplicity, we assume $V=T_e(G)$ in the general setting.
-We address the cases\footnote{In our primary case of interest $G=SE(2)$ one has: we have $V=\{\sum_{k=1}^3 c^k A_k \;|\; c^{3} \in [-\pi,\pi)\}$. } where one has $V \subset T_e(G)$ with $V\neq T_e(G)$ later. \end{remark}
+Specifically, there is always a neighborhood $V \subset T_e G$ of the origin so that $\exp_G \vert_V$ is a diffeomorphism between $V$ and $W=\exp_G(V) \subset G$, where $W$ is a neighborhood of $e$.
+Then we define the logarithmic map $\log_G :W \to V$ by $\textrm{exp}_G \circ \log_{G} = \textrm{id}_W$ and $ \log_{G} \circ \left.\textrm{exp}_G \right|_{V}=\textrm{id}_{V}$.
+For the moment, for simplicity, we assume $V=T_e(G)$ in the general setting\footnote{In our primary case of interest $G=SE(2)$ we have $V=\{\sum_{k=1}^3 c^k A_k \;|\; c^{3} \in [-\pi,\pi)\}$. }. \end{remark}

 The idea is that instead of basing our kernels on the metric $d_{\mathcal{G}}$ (which is hard to calculate \cite{duits2018optimal}) we approximate it using the seminorm from Def.~\ref{def:seminorm} (which is easy to calculate).
 We can use this seminorm on elements of the homogeneous space by using the group's logarithmic map $\log_G$.
 We can take the group logarithm of all the group elements that constitute a particular equivalence class of $G/H$ and then pick the group element with the lowest seminorm: